kyleu/projectile/doc/src/tutorial/poker/07-admin-site.md

 ## Next steps

 Ok, we've got an admin site, user logins, a GraphQL API, and more.
-It's about time to build a real app.
-Let's @ref[make a Planning Poker app](08-coming-soon.md)!
+To get a real-time application going, we need client support.
+Let's @ref[add Scala.js](08-scala-js.md)!